Figuring Out Fat and Calories

 So fat makes quite a difference when it comes to total calories in a food.

 But let's face it, who's going to choose a heaping bowl of cooked carrots over ice cream on a hot summer day?
 It all comes down to making sensible food choices most of the time.
-The goal is to make tradeoffs that balance a higher-fat food with foods that are lower in fat to keep the fat intake at about 30% for the day.
+The goal is to make tradeoffs that balance a higher-fat food with foods that are lower in fat.
 So if you really want that ice cream, it's OK once in a while — as long as you work in some lower-fat foods, like carrots, that day.

 Not All Fats Are the Same

 Although all types of fat have the same amount of calories, some are more harmful to your health than others.
-Two of the most harmful fats are saturated fat and trans fat.
-Both of these fats can increase a person's risk of heart disease.
+Saturated fat and trans fat increase a person's risk of heart disease.
 Food labels show the amounts of saturated fats and trans fats in a particular food.

 One of the most common sources of trans fat in today's foods is partially hydrogenated vegetable oil.
 Hydrogenation is a process that changes liquid oils into a solid form of fat by adding hydrogen.
 This process allows these fats to keep for a long time without losing their flavor or going bad.